cyberbotics/webots-doc/blog/Webots-2018-a-release.md

 ### Smooth

-Now, all automated Viewpoint movement is animated.
-When resetting the viewpoint, moving the viewpoint to an object, or moving to any of the six default views:
+Now, all automated Viewpoint movement is animated, when resetting the viewpoint, moving the viewpoint to an object, or moving to any of the six default views:

 ![youtube video](https://www.youtube.com/watch?v=S0k0cJb_Mus)